 MRes Study of Religions

-The MRes is a new programme of study, appropriate for all those seeking to further their knowledge of religion through multidisciplinary study and research.
+The MRes Study of Religions is attractive for all those seeking to further their knowledge of religion through multidisciplinary study and research.
 It is aimed at individuals with keen research skills who are interested to explore particular aspects of religious traditions by means of rigorous academic study.
 Students on the programme are required to first complete three taught modules of 20 credits each, making up a total of 60 credits.
 They then complete a research dissertation of 30,000 words, worth a further 120 credits.

 The programme places particular emphasis on contemporary religions.
 It aims to enable in-depth analytical engagement with different traditions in a manner that is free, fair, accurate and open to discussion and debate.
 Students are encouraged to explore not just the theoretical, but also the practical, lived aspects of religious faith and practice in different contexts.
 Staff members contributing to the programme have backgrounds in sociology, anthropology, and religious studies, and work on traditions from different parts of the world including South Asian, Afro-Carribbean and Latin American, Western European and North American contexts.